LoriTimmons/11.2-homework/README.md

 * Make a .gitignore file and add your node_modules
 * npm init
 * npm i express.js
+* You will also need to install uuid with npm i uuid

 ## Usage
  This is a simple application is used write and save notes.